Aortic Dissection Awareness Day – Sep. 19, 2026

 Aortic Dissection Awareness Day FAQs

-What is the life expectancy of someone with aortic dissection?
+What are the key symptoms of aortic dissection?

 How to Observe Aortic Dissection Awareness Day